Jeimer Candelario Player Props: Nationals vs. Twins

-After going 0-for-3 in his last game, Jeimer Candelario and the Washington Nationals take on the Minnesota Twins (who will start Tyler Mahle) at 8:10 PM ET on Friday.
+Jeimer Candelario -- hitting .317 with two doubles, a home run, a walk and five RBI in his past 10 games -- will be in action for the Washington Nationals versus the Minnesota Twins, with Pablo Lopez on the mound, on April 22 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Orioles.
+In his most recent game he had a hitless showing (0-for-4) against the Twins.

 Jeimer Candelario Game Info & Props vs. the Twins